Stunned lawmakers want investigation after air stunt prompts Capitol evacuation - NewsBreak

 “I think, certainly, we’ve got to get to the bottom of what happened,” House Majority Leader Steny Hoyer (D-Md.) said Thursday by phone.

 “It’s amazing … that not everybody was fully notified,” he added.
-“It’s hard to imagine.”Tennessee passes bill requiring drunk drivers to pay child support if they kill parent
+“It’s hard to imagine.”California hikes costs for flood protections in farm country

 Rep. Jason Crow (D-Colo.), a former Army Ranger who served in both the Iraq and Afghanistan wars, was not on Capitol Hill during Wednesday’s evacuation.
 But he said it affected his staff, and was particularly traumatizing for those who had experienced the Jan.
 6, 2021, attack on the Capitol by a pro-Trump mob.